 Many people love their coffee, so they’re going to want something that tastes great.
 That’s unlikely to be the case here.

 The ingredients are also worth mentioning.
 FuXion targets an audience that is interested in health.
 Yet, their ingredient choices aren’t as good as they could be.
-For example, the Ganomas Cappuccino mix includes anti-caking agents, non-lactose creamer and milk flavoring.
-Many products include added flavors, like lemon flavoring for their Liquid Fibra drink.
+For example, the Gano+ Cappuccino mix includes milk serum, natural foamer, non-dairy creamer, and Cappuccino flavoring.
+Many products include added flavors, like an orange flavoring for their Xtra Mile drink.